 Teacup candles create an instant hygge home atmosphere.
-They create instant light, fragrance, and family associations the minute they are lit, creating cosy, comfort and a feeling of warmth and safety.
+They create an instant light, fragrance, and family associations the minute they are lit, creating cozy, comfort and a feeling of warmth and safety.
 Lighting beeswax candles is one of the fastest ways to bring a feeling of peace, harmony, and belonging.

 Beeswax teacup candles are as beautiful as they are functional.
 These beeswax candles are a fast project that can be completed in 30 minutes.
 They also make beautiful hostess gifts and BFF gifts.

-As the weather gets colder and the days shorten candles brighten the darkness.
+As the weather gets colder and the days shorten, candles brighten the darkness.
 They are allies to bring us together, light our space, and warm our hearts.
 Candles are an essential part of the Hygge home in Nordic communities and anywhere that winter brings snow and cold.
-Make these DIY teacup candles to bring the cosy, hygge atmosphere into your home.
+Make these DIY teacup candles to bring the cozy, hygge atmosphere into your home.